wp-plugins/wp-jump-menu/readme.txt

 3. The Jump Menu - Just a drop down, but one POWERFUL drop down!

 == Changelog ==

+= 2.4.1 =
+* Fixed typo (thanks johnw1965)
+* Fixed bug (content paths were wrong if plugins directory was outside of wp-content - thanks JiDaii)
+* Added responsive scaling to the jump menu when placed in the WordPress admin bar

 = 2.4 =
 * Added new option to show "Add New" link under each post type in the jump menu.